sabrinasaleh/MSD-SongPopularity/README.md

 ### Exploratory Data Analysis
 Among the 53 feature of the original dataset, 20 features have been selected to initiate the exploratory data analysis.
 This selection is guided by the field experts with domain knowledge.
 The target variable, ‘song_hotness’ is measured on a scale from 0 to 1.
-This measure is transformed to a binary format, where the new column ‘song_popularity’ is defined by 0=not_popular and 1=popular.
-For the ‘song_hotness’ score below the mean 0.35605, zero (0) is assigned as 'not_popular' and for the ‘song_hotness’ score above the mean 0.35605, one (1) is assigned as 'popular'.
+This measure is transformed to a binary format, where the new column ‘song_popularity’ is defined by 0=not_popular and 1=popular. **_For the ‘song_hotness’ score below the mean 0.35605, zero (0) is assigned as 'not_popular' and for the ‘song_hotness’ score above the mean 0.35605, one (1) is assigned as 'popular'_**.

 ![screen-2](ScreenShots/screen_msd_feature_table.PNG)

 #### Definition of Features & Target
 * track_id: Unique ID for each song
 * song_title: Title of each song
-* release_id: Unique ID for each release
+* release_id: Unique ID for each release (108172)
 * release: Title of each release/album
 * year: Year when the song was released, according to musicbrainz.org
 #### Artist Features
-* artist_id: Unique ID for each artist
+* artist_id: Unique ID for each artist (51751)
 * artist_name: Name of each artist
 * artist_familiarity: On a scale of 0 and 1, the familiarity index of the artist according to The Echo Nest
 * artist_hotness: On a scale of 0 and 1, the hotness index of the artist according to The Echo Nest